architecture-topography/topo/README.md

 <br/>

+<strong>Topo is inactive now - we were exploring ideas but never quite found the right application.
+An idea for another time maybe :-)</strong>

 ## Description
 Topo is a _reference implementation_ of an automated architecture repository - aggregating curated and live information about an organisation's software systems - what they are, how they are grouped together, and how they relate to each other.